- OUR Walking TOURS

 Check out our Cherry Blossom Tours for the best way to see the blooms!

 When is peak Cherry Blossom bloom predicted?
 These beautiful flowers come at their own pace.
-The current prediction is April 01-08, 2019 (Though this can change based on March weather!)
+The official NPS Prediction is March 21-24, 2020

 How long do Cherry Blossoms last?
 The length of blooms depends highly on the weather where a slight frost or heavy thunderstorm can cause the trees to lose their blooms overnight.
 There are a lot of cherry blossoms trees that bloom before and after peak bloom all over the city.

 Want up to the date information?
 Have a peek at the NPS BloomCam. (don’t be surprised if you see bright pink flowers in the depth of Winter – they don’t turn the camera to Live until Spring so if you check too soon, you’ll just see the archived footage!)

 In 1912, 3,000 Yoshino cherry blossom trees were given to the city of Washington, DC from the Mayor Yukio Ozaki of Tokyo as a token of lasting fellowship and peace.
 Most of the original trees were planted around the Tidal Basin, a small man-made reservoir adjacent to the National Mall.
 The number of trees has since grown to 3,750, and they are now of 16 varieties.
 Today, we celebrate that gift and the enduring friendship between the United States and Japan by celebrating the Cherry Blossom Festival.